iviveros-code/boilerplate-react-native/README.md

 ***
 # 🚀 How does it works?
-## 🛣 Three ways:

-1- [React Native Rename](https://www.npmjs.com/package/react-native-rename) In the main root, you have to run a command (Pls read the doc) and that's it, your project gonna be renewed.
-Pay attention, not always works great.
-Sometimes has some issues in the android folder.

-2- Create a new project from `npx react-native init name-project --template https://github.com/iviveros-code/boilerplate-react-native` .
-Great Option!
+- ***Create a new project from***  `npx react-native init name-project --template https://github.com/iviveros-code/boilerplate-react-native` .
+Few things to know:

-3- Maybe you want to visualize in your emulator the flow, for that you have to clone this repo and run `npm install`or `yarn install` and if is iOS `cd ios && pod install & cd ..`, then `npx react-native run-ios` or `npx react-native run-android` o if you use yarn `yarn ios`or `yarn android`.
+ The command will fail if you have the global legacy react-native-cli installed.
+Make sure you uninstall it first.[@react-native-community/cli](https://github.com/react-native-community/cli#about)

 ***
 # 🌳 What structure do I propose?